victorcesar00/next-concepts-tester/README.md

 # Next.js - Complete Educational Guide

-Uma aplicação educacional e explicativa que demonstra todos os recursos e conceitos do Next.js, focando no App Router e nas funcionalidades modernas.
+An educational and explanatory application that demonstrates all Next.js features and concepts, focusing on the App Router and modern functionalities.

-## 🚀 Recursos Demonstrados
+## 🚀 Demonstrated Features

 ### Routing
-- File-based routing (roteamento baseado em arquivos)
+- File-based routing
-- Páginas e layouts
+- Pages and layouts
-- Rotas dinâmicas
+- Dynamic routes
-- Navegação com Link
+- Navigation with Link
-- Rotas de grupo
+- Route groups
-- Rotas paralelas
+- Parallel routes

 ### Server Components
 - Server Components vs Client Components
-- Quando usar cada um
+- When to use each one
-- Composição de Server e Client Components
+- Composition of Server and Client Components
-- Streaming e Suspense
+- Streaming and Suspense

 ### Data Fetching
-- Fetch em Server Components
+- Fetch in Server Components
-- Opções de cache
+- Cache options
 - Server Actions
 - use() hook
 - Loading states
 - Error handling

 ### Metadata & SEO
-- Metadata estático
+- Static metadata
-- Metadata dinâmico
+- Dynamic metadata
-- Open Graph e Twitter Cards
+- Open Graph and Twitter Cards
-- Robots e Sitemap
+- Robots and Sitemap
-- Viewport e Icons
+- Viewport and Icons

 ### Middleware
-- Autenticação e proteção de rotas
+- Authentication and route protection
-- Headers customizados
+- Custom headers
-- Rewrite e Redirect
+- Rewrite and Redirect
-- Internacionalização (i18n)
+- Internationalization (i18n)
 - Matcher config

 ### API Routes
-- Route Handlers básico
+- Basic Route Handlers
-- Métodos HTTP
+- HTTP methods
-- Parâmetros dinâmicos
+- Dynamic parameters
-- Request e Response
+- Request and Response
-- Streaming e Edge Runtime
+- Streaming and Edge Runtime
-- CORS e headers customizados
+- CORS and custom headers

 ### Optimization
 - Image optimization